The Grateful Dead Movie Soundtrack

 The Grateful Dead Movie Soundtrack is a five-CD live album by the rock band the Grateful Dead.
-It was recorded on October 16–20, 1974, and was released on March 15, 2005.
+It was recorded on October 16–20, 1974 at the Winterland Ballroom in San Francisco.
+It includes all of the music from The Grateful Dead Movie, a theatrical film released in 1977, along with many additional songs.
 The album was remixed from the original 16-track concert soundboard tapes.
+It was released on March 15, 2005.

+The Grateful Dead Movie Soundtrack was released as a 10-disc vinyl LP, in a limited edition of 3,000 copies, on May 22, 2026.

+Recording and production

 In 1974 the Grateful Dead were exhausted from touring, and it had proven too expensive and cumbersome to tour with the "Wall of Sound" sound system.
 In response, the group decided to stop touring for an indefinite period of time.
 In October they played five nights at the Winterland Ballroom in San Francisco, California.
 As they were the last concerts before the hiatus, the Grateful Dead wanted them to be properly recorded and documented by a film crew.

 The results were a rather unsuccessful live album, Steal Your Face, and a film, The Grateful Dead Movie.
 The movie was released in theaters in 1977, and on videotape in 1981.
 In 2004 it was expanded to a double DVD with bonus cuts and documentaries.
 A few months later, a five CD album was released as The Grateful Dead Movie Soundtrack.
 The album included even more previously unreleased tracks, including a rare "Tomorrow Is Forever".
 The DVD contains one track not released on the soundtrack ("Sugaree" from October 18, which was previously released on Steal Your Face).
 Likewise, half of the selections are unique to this box set and not included in the DVD movie.
 Furthermore, despite being a rather comprehensive five-disc box set, it only captures about half of the nearly 60 different songs played across this five-night stand.

+Critical reception

+On AllMusic, Lindsay Planer said, "Even given the extended CD format, nary a moment is wasted....
+Plus, there is tons of music that still wouldn't fit on the DVDs.
+In particular, the reunion with Mickey Hart (drums) on 10/20 as he returned to the fold after an absence of three years and eight months."

+In The Music Box, John Metzger wrote, "Featuring six hours worth of material, The Grateful Dead Movie Soundtrack might appear, at first glimpse, to be a tad unwieldy for some casual fans to undertake, but the Grateful Dead's variegated, multi-textural approach allowed it to cover vast expanses of terrain with magnificently stunning ease."